mfey/units2/tutorial.md

 ## Extending the protocols

 The `IFnUnit` implementation of the `Unitlike` protocol is meant to cover most use cases; however some users may require higher numerical precision or speed than offered by the underlying `javax.measure` implementation.
 The functions in `ops` and `calc` were written with such user extensions in mind, and should work with other implementations of `Unitlike` with little to no changes.
-For inctance, it's possible to wrap the algebra of units around your own definitions of `+`, `*`, `==`, `>`, using the many `decorate-` functions in the source of `units2.ops`.
+For instance, it's possible to wrap the algebra of units around your own definitions of `+`, `*`, `==`, `>`, using the many `decorate-` functions in the source of `units2.ops`.

 # Closing Thoughts